 “My Girl” by The Temptations

-This is a song that might be considered an “oldie but goodie” by today’s standards.
+As you explore The Temptations band history, you could say that My Girl is a song that might be considered an “oldie but goodie” by today’s standards.
 However, My Girl was a serious chart-topper upon release, hitting #1 in the US, and #2 in the UK.

 Who can deny the musicality of this song?
 It features a bass line played by James Jamerson, accented by some signature arpeggiated guitar lines throughout.